Oleh325/Oleh325/README.md

 <br/>

  ## My experience and knowledge:
- * worked for Pangea Movement as a Community Manager (May 2021 - October 2021)
+ * Worked at Pangea Movement as a Community Manager (May 2021 - October 2021)
- * worked for SeaChain 🐳🔗 as a Unity Game Developer (May 2022 - October 2022)
+ * Worked at SeaChain 🐳🔗 as a Unity Game Developer (May 2022 - October 2022)
- * currently working for Gate.io as a Local Community Manager (Mar 2024 - present)
+ * Worked at Gate.io as a Local Community Manager (Mar 2024 - May 2024)
- * currently working for OmiSoft as a Trainee Blockchain Developer (Apr 2024 - present)
+ * Currently working at OmiSoft as a Trainee Blockchain Developer (Apr 2024 - present)
 ### Programming languages I've worked with:
   * Java
   * C